What does a Purpose-Driven Company Look Like?

 A purpose-driven company stands for and takes action on something bigger than its products and services.
 Purpose can be an organizational strategy and a roadmap to remain competitive in a fast-changing economy.
-According to PwC, 79 percent of business leaders believe that purpose is central to success.
+According to PwC, 79% of business leaders believe that purpose is central to success.
 Despite this, less than half of employees know what their organization stands for and what makes it different.

 So, how do organizations pursue purpose successfully?
 It starts with articulating a clear, authentic, and long-term purpose — something that is true today, and that guides the organization into the future.